seedofpanic/age-of-merchants/README.md

 ## The test environment
 http://aom.mobmind.ru/

+## Install
+1. Pull repo to your website root directory
+2. Configure db access in /modules/database/config/database.php (the database must be named 'aom' for now)
+3. Run /sql/base.sql (this step will be depricated soon)
+4. Exec 'php index.php --task=updatedb' in your web root directory

+That's all!

 # Kohana PHP Framework

 [Kohana](http://kohanaframework.org/) is an elegant, open source, and object oriented HMVC framework built using PHP5, by a team of volunteers.
 It aims to be swift, secure, and small.